Kagethelephant/note-project/NOTES.md

 to show all the tables `SHOW TABLES;` to show contents of table `SELECT * FROM tableName` to add entry to table ` INSERT INTO tableName (column1,column2,...)
 VALUES (value1,value2,...)`

+you can use `curl` to make api calls but it sounds like postman is a better option

+*If we used postgre then we would be using a common stack PERN, for PostgreSQL - Express - React - Node*